Kimberly-Clark Beats Analyst Estimates on EPS

 Kimberly-Clark (NYS: KMB) reported earnings on July 26.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Kimberly-Clark missed slightly on revenues and beat slightly on earnings per share.
+For the quarter ended June 30 (Q2), Kimberly-Clark met expectations on revenue and beat slightly on earnings per share.

-Compared to the prior-year quarter, revenue contracted slightly and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue was unchanged and GAAP earnings per share expanded significantly.

-Kimberly-Clark recorded revenue of $5.25 billion.
-The 10 analysts polled by S&P Capital IQ hoped for a top line of $5.34 billion on the same basis.
-GAAP reported sales were 2.5% lower than the prior-year quarter's $5.38 billion.
+Kimberly-Clark notched revenue of $5.27 billion.
+The nine analysts polled by S&P Capital IQ looked for revenue of $5.26 billion on the same basis.
+GAAP reported sales were 0.2% higher than the prior-year quarter's $5.26 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $1.30.
 The 13 earnings estimates compiled by S&P Capital IQ predicted $1.28 per share.
 GAAP EPS of $1.26 for Q2 were 22% higher than the prior-year quarter's $1.03 per share.